chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-08-11-Build-and-Secure-Networks-in-Google-Cloud-Challenge-Lab.md

 Read [**Using IAP for TCP forwarding**](https://cloud.google.com/iap/docs/using-tcp-forwarding#create-firewall-rule) in the Google Cloud Documentation before you create the firewall rule.

-{% include picture.html img="qwiklabs/qwiklab-gsp322-iap-ip" ext="jpg" width="916" height="469" alt="create a firewall rule to allow IAP to connect to your VM instances in Google Cloud Console" %}
+{% include picture.html img="qwiklabs/qwiklab-gsp322-iap-ip.jpg" width="916" height="469" alt="create a firewall rule to allow IAP to connect to your VM instances in Google Cloud Console" %}

 1. Go back to the Firewall Rules page, and click **Create firewall rule**.
 2. Configure the following settings: